mixxxdj/manual/source/chapters/appendix/mixxx_controls.rst

                    [PreviewDeckN],scratch2
                    [SamplerN],scratch2

    Affects absolute play speed & direction whether currently playing or not when :mixxx:coref:`[ChannelN],scratch2_enable` is active. (multiplicative).
-Use JavaScript ``engine.scratch`` functions to manipulate in controller mappings.
+Use the JavaScript ``engine.scratchTick`` function to manipulate in controller mappings.
+See the `Scratching and jog wheels <https://github.com/mixxxdj/mixxx/wiki/midi%20scripting#user-content-scratching-and-jog-wheels>`__ section for more information.

    :range: -3.0..3.0
    :feedback: Waveform